Wealth Solutions & Wealth Planning

 He reports his best ever haul was to catch seven sailfish in two days.
 “And for those who might not know exactly what they are, they are magnificent creatures who are quite similar to Marlin,” he explains.
 “They are incredibly tough to catch, they can swim at up to 110 kmph, and they put up a heck of a fight, so it is really exhausting and exhilarating.
 But rest assured, we catch, take the photos, and then release them back to the ocean; we respect them hugely, we are into sustainable fishing, and we want to leave nature intact.”

-More from David Koay, British and Malayan Trustees Limited
+More from David Koay, British & Malayan Holdings Limited